 Admissions officers have said the quiet part out loud when it comes to funding men over women.
-The former Director of Music Admissions and current Director of Academic Processes at Rice University, Bradley Blunt, outlined a laissez-faire approach to gender discrimination in an interview with Classical Singer magazine:
+The former Director of Music Admissions and current Director of Academic Processes at Rice University, Bradley Blunt, outlined a laissez-faire approach to gender discrimination in a 2002 interview with Classical Singer magazine:

 “Sometimes, students of specific instruments and certain voice types stand a better chance of being awarded merit scholarships at the Shepherd School, should the school need to fill that particular classification.
 Because of the need to achieve balance in its vocal groups, the school may be more inclined to award a tenor, bass, or mezzo scholarship money.
 This is not to say that sopranos don’t get aid, said Blunt, but the school needs to balance its ensembles.”

 (Editor’s note, since 2019, Rice University has made considerable strides towards financial aid based on need, covering the $51,107 a year in undergraduate tuition for families earning up to $130,000 a year and half tuition paid for families earning between $130,000 and $200,000 a year.
 For those families earning under $65,000 it also covers all mandatory fees and room and board.)